arangodb/docs/3.8/arangosearch.md

 `doc.name == "avocado" OR doc.name == "carrot"`

-Similarly, **AND** can be used to require that both conditions are true:
+Similarly, **AND** can be used to require that multiple conditions must be true:

 `doc.name == "avocado" AND doc.type == "fruit"`

+An interesting case is the tomato document with its two array elements as type:
+`["fruit", "vegetable"]`.
+The View definition defaulted to `"trackListPositions": false`, which means that the array elements get indexed individually as if the attribute both string values at the same time, matching the following conditions:

+`doc.type == "fruit" AND doc.type == "vegetable"`

+To find fruits which are not vegetables at the same time, the latter can be excluded with `NOT`:

+`doc.type == "fruit" AND NOT doc.type == "vegetable"`

+The same can be expressed with `ALL ==` and `ALL IN`.
+Note that the attribute reference and the search conditions are swapped for this:

+`["fruit", "vegetable"] ALL == doc.type`

 ### Search expressions with ArangoSearch functions

+Basic operators are not enough for complex query needs.
+Additional search functionality is provided via [ArangoSearch functions](aql/functions-arangosearch.html) that can be composed with basic operators and other functions to form search expressions.

-ArangoSearch AQL functions take either an expression or an attribute path expression as first argument.
+ArangoSearch AQL functions take either an expression or a reference of an attribute path as first argument.

 ```js
 ANALYZER(<expression>, …)